nefelibata28/NTU-Academic-Projects/Year4/SC4079/README.md

 ---

-## License
+## Usage

-This project is submitted for academic purposes as part of the NTU Final Year Project requirements.
-Please contact the author for reuse or citation permissions.
+This repository is provided for academic and portfolio reference purposes.
+Please contact the author for permission to reuse or redistribute project materials.